Prosecutor Samson Weah regarded the witness with a cunning eye.

 The prosecutor smiled.

-Folding his hands and releasing them, the witness said, “Yes, she gave me the indication she was interested in a form of relationship.”
+Folding his hands and releasing them, the witness said, “Yes, she gave me the idea she was interested in me.”

 “Did you know she was married?”